OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 But until then, we need to actually periodically collect all that accumulating garbage in the heap, and that's when MMTk comes in.

-## what's mmtk then?
+## tracing gc is hard

-Tracing GC (referred to as just "GC" from now on) is known for being hard to implement.
+Tracing GC is known for being *very* hard to implement.
 Which at a glance may sound counterintuitive: the naive assumption is that you "just" need to:
 - implement your own heap and a simple memory allocator for it
 - some algorithm to collect the garbage
 - and some way to scan that memory for data.

 And sure, reference counting was pretty much free by being handled just with an `Rc` type, but this doesn't sound awful, probably.

 The devil's in the details, though.
 All three of these parts need to be sturdy for everything not to explode, and debugging any can be an ordeal.
 Your memory allocator has a bug and fails but *only* after a hundred thousand allocations?
 That's rough, buddy.
 Now imagine if the bug *also* only happened *sometimes*, and you've got a certified #classic GC bug[^gc-bug].
+Also in the real world, that scanning part is *extremely* difficult in many cases, but hopefully our small virtual machine can be mostly fine.

-Plus this all needs to be snugly implemented into your VM since you'll want to be able to allocate anything from just about anywhere, which creates a pretty strong dependency on the GC and makes it extremely hard to reuse, and you'd best be sure you properly implemented it or you will find nasty bugs ([more on that later...](#moving-collector-top-3-nastiest-bugs)).
+And all this needs to be snugly implemented into your VM since you'll want to be able to allocate anything from just about anywhere, which creates a pretty strong dependency on the GC and makes it extremely hard to reuse, and you'd best be sure you properly implemented it or you will find nasty bugs [(more on that later...)](#moving-collector-top-3-nastiest-bugs).

-So looking back at our list, it sure would be nice if there was a language-agnostic framework that handled the heap, allocations, collections and maybe provided mechanisms to make memory scanning easier.
-In related news, [MMTk](https://www.mmtk.io/) is a language-agnostic framework that handles the heap, allocations, collections and provides mechanisms to make memory scanning easier.
+So looking back at our list, it sure would be nice if there was a language-agnostic framework to greatly simplify managing the GC heap, allocations, scanning and collections.
+In related news, [MMTk](https://www.mmtk.io/) is a language-agnostic framework that greatly simplifies managing the GC heap, allocations, scanning and collections.

+## mmtk overview

 The project has been around since 2004.
-[Here's a short, great video introduction](https://www.youtube.com/watch?v=0mldpiYW1X4).
+[Here's a great short video introduction](https://www.youtube.com/watch?v=0mldpiYW1X4).
 Through MMTk's API and bindings, you can incorporate any of several pre-existing *plans* (garbage collection algorithms - mark and sweep, semispace, etc.) into your VM, or create your own plan.
 So you can easily support various GC algorithms, as opposed to tightly coupling your VM to any chosen GC approach; and all this in any language, AND while being fast.
 It's really, really cool stuff.

 It's got sturdy bindings for [OpenJDK](https://github.com/mmtk/mmtk-openjdk), [V8](https://github.com/mmtk/mmtk-v8), among others like for [Julia](https://github.com/mmtk/mmtk-julia) or [Ruby](https://github.com/mmtk/mmtk-ruby), so it clearly works with much larger virtual machines than mine.

 My reasoning behind choosing MMTk for som-rs was:
+- the promise of good performance.
+Most Rust GC libraries usually focus more on safety, but that's unfortunately a secondary concern for this work.
-- I want to be able to easily switch between different GC strategies, because modularity makes me happy and so that I have the ability to evaluate the performance impact of different algorithms on my work if I want.
+- the ability to easily switch between different GC strategies, because modularity makes me happy and so that I have the ability to evaluate the performance impact of different algorithms on my work if I want.
-- I want to *not* have to implement these GC strategies myself, since I *know* this would take me ages.
+- *not* having to implement these GC strategies myself, since I *know* this would take me ages.
 I'm more used to [metacompilation systems](https://stefan-marr.de/papers/oopsla-larose-et-al-ast-vs-bytecode-interpreters-in-the-age-of-meta-compilation/) giving me GC for free than me implementing it myself...
 - It is written in Rust!
 The previously mentioned bindings needed to deal with [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface), but *we* sure don't.

-Though with regards to it not taking ages to implement, software is war[^software-is-war] and all warfare is based on deception: therefore I unfortunately deceived myself with unreasonably short time estimates.
-So this last point does not account for the fact that implementing GC did in fact take me forever (oops).
+Though with regards to it not taking ages to implement, software is war[^software-is-war] and all warfare is based on deception: therefore I unfortunately deceived myself with unreasonably short time estimates, and implementing GC did in fact took me several months (oops).
+Though work on it was on and off, and the bulk of my time was spent on debugging classic GC implementation mistakes.
 This is a major motivation for this blog post: sharing my experience and my code, to help others get up to speed faster than I did.
-I think the bulk of that time was spent fumbling around not knowing what I was doing.

 All warfare is also based on planning, so the game plan was:
 - get a basic *mark-and-sweep* GC working: it traverses the graph, finds and marks the garbage, sweeps it.